DaphniG/datamodels/datastax.md

 The next database I found was Datastax.
 It can be found at this website: https://www.datastax.com/products/datastax-enterprise.
-Datastax is an open source database and utilizes a key/value data model.
+Datastax is an open source database and utilizes a graphing data model.
 The database’s hosting model is cloud.
 It can be accessed through java by creating a cluster object.